rar0n/sd-webui-Lora-queue-helper/README.md

 I don't really know Python, so I enlisted some help from Claude 3.5 Sonnet.
 Unfortunately, I used up the free limit (for now) and Claude wasn't quite finished with it... so I hacked together the rest.
 For now.
-This should make the excellent extension by Yinzo work while using symbolic links to your Lora's.

 ## Install
 To install from webui, go to Extensions -> Install from URL, paste https://github.com/rar0n/sd-webui-Lora-queue-helper into the URL field, and press Install.